DanielGriffiths1182/javascript-codewars-archive/README.md

  The mean should be computed if both x and y have values higher than 1 but less or equal to the array's length.
  Otherwise the function should return -1.

+- 19 Consider an array of sheep where some sheep may be missing from their place.
+We need a function that counts the number of sheep present in the array (true means present).